 The most ideal times for Arches National Park photography and hiking are early or late in the day.
 The rock formations are more vibrant, there are fewer people, and you avoid the hottest part of the day.

-A short, easy loop hike of 0.3 mile round trip takes you up to, and around, Balanced Rock.
+A short, easy roundtrip hike takes you on a 0.3 mile loop up to, and around, Balanced Rock.

 Since Delicate Arch is a popular destination for tourists and photographers, be prepared for hundreds of people and photographers lined up for photos under the arch, or along the bowl waiting to capture photos at sunset.

-A short 2 mile round trip walk along the Devil’s Garden Trail takes you to Landscape Arch.
+A short 2 mile round trip hike in Arches NP is along the Devils Garden Trail which takes you to Landscape Arch.
 It is longer than a football field.
 The thinnest part of the arch is 8 feet thick.
 Pieces of rock have been falling from the underside which means it may just be a matter of time before this enormous arch collapses.

-The Devil’s Garden Trail is 7.2 miles round trip and travels through the largest concentration of significant arches in the world.
+The Devils Garden Loop Trail is 7.2 miles round trip and travels through the largest concentration of significant arches in the world.
 Most tourists will walk the first 1 mile and take the short spur trails to see Tunnel Arch and Pine Tree Arch before coming to Landscape Arch.
-After this point the trail includes climbing up narrow slickrock fins with steep drop-offs to see Navajo Arch, Partition Arch and Double O Arch.
+After this point the trail includes climbing up narrow slickrock fins with steep drop-offs to see Navajo Arch, Partition Arch, Double O Arch and to take the Broken Arch loop.

 The Windows Area